The Best Buy Memorial Day sale has major savings on Samsung, Maytag, Lenovo and more - NewsBreak

 The best smart home Memorial Day Best Buy deals

-Make your home super tech-savvy by picking up a few new smart devices at the Best Buy Memorial Day sale.
+Make your home a high-tech habitat by picking up a few new smart devices at the Best Buy Memorial Day sale.
 You can enter the world of Amazon Echo in a compact package or be more hands-on with your home security .
 Whatever your preference, these deals can help you shop smart.

 - Geeni Spot Wi-Fi Smart Plug for $15.99 (Save $2)